 8 Small Sewing Projects for Traveling

-Make helpful DIY travel accessories with these small sewing projects for travel.
+Make helpful DIY travel accessories and trays with these small sewing projects for travel.

 We are adding the pattern to your Sewing Patterns.